corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-flow.md

 from the lender only, whereas the transfer of an IOU might require signatures from both the IOU’s borrower and lender.

 Each `Command` contains a command type plus a list of public keys.
 For now, you will use the pre-defined `TemplateContract.Action` as your command type, and you'll list the lender as the only public key.
-This means that for the transaction to be valid, the lender is required to sign the transaction.
+This means that for your the transaction to be valid, the lender is required to sign the transaction.

 #### Create a transaction builder

-To actually build the proposed transaction, you need a `TransactionBuilder`.
-This is a mutable transaction class to which you can add inputs, outputs, commands, and any other items the transaction needs.
+To build the proposed transaction, you need a `TransactionBuilder`.
+This is a mutable transaction class to which you can add:
+* Inputs
+* Outputs
+* Commands
+* Any other items the transaction needs

 You create a `TransactionBuilder` that uses the notary retrieved earlier.

 Once you have the `TransactionBuilder`, you add your components: